Considering UV Treatments? Assessment comes first.

 Frequency varies between individuals.
 Consistency is often important when following a UV therapy programme, and treatment schedules are discussed during consultation.
 There must be a day in between each treatment also.

-Do I need a consultation before starting UV therapy?
+Do I need a consultation before starting UV Treatments?

 New clients must complete a consultation and consent form to determine suitability and establish appropriate exposure guidelines.